Xray-OS/tolito/README.md

    cd tolito
    sudo cp -r tolito /usr/bin

-   NOTE: if you prefer to download the release manually, then after you extract the file do the same as above: go the folder you extracted, open the terminal there and: sudo cp -r tolito /usr/bin
+   NOTE: if you prefer to download the release manually, then after you extracted the file do the same as above: go the folder you extracted, open the terminal there and: sudo cp -r tolito /usr/bin